-6.3.1 Leaves of absence without pay may be granted in cases of personal emergency or when such absences would not be contrary to the best interest of the City.

-- 6.3.2 Requests for leaves of absence without pay must be written and submitted to the Chief of Police and Human Resources.
-The Chief of Police Human Resources Director may grant a permanent officer leave of absence without pay for a period not to exceed one (1) year, during which time no benefits and no seniority credit will accrue.
-Approval shall be in writing and a copy filed with the Human Resources Department.
+- 6.3.1 Leaves of absence without pay may be granted in cases of personal emergency or when such absences would not be contrary to the best interest of the City. - 6.3.2 Requests for leaves of absence without pay must be written and submitted to the Chief of Police and Human Resources.
+The Human Resources Director may grant a member leave of absence without pay for a period not to exceed one (1) year, during which time no benefits and no seniority credit will accrue.
+Approval shall be in writing.
 Upon expiration of a regularly approved leave, or within five (5) working days after notice to return to duty, the officer shall be reinstated in the position held at the time the leave was granted.
 Failure on the part of an officer on leave to report promptly at its expiration, or within three (3) working days after notice to report to duty, may be cause for disciplinary action. - 6.3.3 If an officer is on an extended leave without pay, the City agrees it will not condition the return on the passing of a polygraph examination and will limit any other examination for fitness to the last thirty (30) days of said leave.